jacopofar/geoshiny/README.md

 ## Testing

+To run the test you need git-lfs and docker installed.
+If you didn't have git-lfs enabled before cloning the repo, you have to do `git lfs pull` to download the SQL dump file first.
-To run the test you need git-lfs installed, and docker, it will download a dump of a small postgis DB of around 200 MB and run scripts on that.
-Use `make test-from-zero`.
+Use `make test-from-zero` to perform a complete integration test, it will use a dump of a small postgis DB of around 200 MB to create a dockerized postgis instance and run scripts against that.
+The instance id deleted after the test or in case of errors.

 # TODO

-- [ ] Proper automated tests with a reasonable data fixture
+- [x] "Proper" automated tests with a reasonable data fixture
 - [ ] Examine the possibility of removing GDAL or making it optional, it's a pain to install
 - [ ] Add labeling/text
 - [ ] XKCD style output (from matplotlib, should work out of the box)